NCERT Solutions for Class 10 Science Chapter 5

 Option c – Radioactivity

-What is the correct increasing order of electronegativity for the most common oxidation states among the following elements?
+Identify the correct order of increasing electronegativity for the common oxidation states of the following elements:

 (a) Si, Al, P, Na